 However, we know that this is not always the case.
-As a result, our commitment to maintaining a safe space means that sometimes members who, after fair warning, prove themselves incapable of contributing to the production of such spaces may be temporarily or permanently banned from the listservs in order to preserve the space for all members.
-While we recognize that absolute objectivity is never possible, our commitment to moderating as objectively as we can means that listserv moderators will refrain from participating in online discussions.
+As a result, our commitment to maintaining a safe space means that sometimes members who, after fair warning, prove themselves incapable of contributing to the production of such spaces may be temporarily or permanently banned in order to preserve the space for all members.
+While we recognize that absolute objectivity is never possible, our commitment to moderating as objectively as we can means that moderators will refrain from moderating discussions in which they are participating.